 At Warriors Heart, we have created a treatment facility and program from the ground up with a specific target.
 We mean to help Warriors in every walk of life.
-We offer a variety of treatments for those undergoing the damaging effects of PTSD as well as chemical dependency.
+We offer a variety of treatments for those seeking inpatient treatment for chemical dependency, alcohol abuse, and co-occurring psychological disorders relating to PTSD (post-traumatic stress disorder) or the psychological effects of MTBI (mild traumatic brain injury).
 For those who have fought battles to defend our country and our citizens, fighting the battle against addiction and depression doesn’t need to be done alone.

 Warriors can be found along many walks of life

 Very little matches the pressure of fighting for your life and the lives of others simultaneously.
 As a firefighter, that’s the duty you’ve accepted.
 What you don’t have to accept is the destructive effect that stress can have on your life.